-Apollo GraphQL
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

 As Boerner explained, “when our native app team tried to replace the legacy mobile API with their own BFF, they found it difficult to keep up-to-date with all the test-and-learn experimentation going on in the web BFF.
 Ultimately, we decided it would be too time consuming to create a custom front-end service for each client and domain.”

-That’s when team began to explore a data graph approach with GraphQL and Apollo.
+That’s when team began to explore a graph approach with GraphQL and Apollo.

-With their BFF experience in hand, and the dual goals of moving the rest of the website pages to the new PWA platform and aligning capabilities and experiences between all client platforms, the team began to explore the use of GraphQL to connect the entire organization’s app data and services into one central data graph.
+With their BFF experience in hand, and the dual goals of moving the rest of the website pages to the new PWA platform and aligning capabilities and experiences between all client platforms, the team began to explore the use of GraphQL to connect the entire organization’s app data and services into one central graph.
 Their goal: a single graph, understood and discoverable by all teams, built to empower a new set of cohesive customer experiences.

 With a single entry point for clients to connect to, client teams were freed from directly connecting to multiple services or managing communications across multiple, extended teams.
 Meanwhile, service owners could easily expose their data via a schema that allowed clients to retrieve exactly the portion of data needed with a simple query.

-AFTER ADOPTING A DATA GRAPH: A FEDERATED SERVICES ARCHITECTURE TO SCALE
+AFTER ADOPTING A GRAPH: A FEDERATED SERVICES ARCHITECTURE TO SCALE

 Expedia Group turned this effort into a formal initiative, which now serves as the foundation of their new and modern application development stack, and supports their strategy to create seamless customer experiences across all their client platforms.